gmondo/liquizza/README.md

 ## Features

-- Load custom question sets from CSV files.
+- Load custom question sets from files.
 - Choose the correct answers from multiple options.
 - Receive feedback on your performance, including average response time.
 - Engaging, educational, and fun!